BuddyX

 Once your directory has steady traffic, that attention itself becomes sellable.
 You can sell banner space or sponsored slots to businesses that want exposure across the whole directory, not just within their own listing.

 Advertising works best as a layer on top of a directory that already has visitors, so it usually comes later than listings.
-The advantage is that it does not depend on the advertiser being listed; any relevant business can buy exposure to your audience.
+The advantage is that the advertiser does not need to be listed; any relevant business can buy exposure to your audience.

 4. Lead generation